josecgil/oblique-js/README.md

     <p data-ob-directive="HelloDirective">simple example</p>

 ```
-It has an important attribute `data-ob-directive`, that declares the name of the constructor function that oblique.js must call when it finds this element.

-When oblique.js finds the element it instantiate a new object with the constructor function (in this case, `new HelloDirective()`).
+It has an important attribute `data-ob-directive`, that declares the name of the constructor function that `oblique.js` must call when it finds this element.
+When it finds the element it instantiate a new object with the constructor function (in this case, `new HelloDirective()`).

-## A simple example
+Previously, `HelloDirective` must be registered as a function in `oblique.js`

 ```
 <script type="text/javascript">